dragonfly-science/docker.dragonfly.co.nz/README.md

 docker build -t docker.dragonfly.co.nz/NAME:TAG PATH
  ```

-Where `NAME` is the name you want to give your repository, the optional TAG allows
+Where `NAME` is the name you want to give your repository, the optional `TAG` allows
-you to specify the version, and `PATH` is the path to the directory of the Docekerfile
+you to specify the version, and `PATH` is the path to the directory of the Dockerfile
 (often times just `.`).
 Once you have happily built the docker, push it to the
 dragonfly repository with: